geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 Yeah.
 So you'll have to do this at the same place where we do the valid masking stuff now.
 Yeah.
 But yeah, I mean, that should be fine.
 Because you know it's float four by then.
 Yep.
 Yeah, just make the index 2D.
 And yeah, do the rewrite there.
 Yeah.
 Okay.
 That makes sense.
 Yeah.
 And then extract what the 2D things are at the end when you need to pass them into the texture, the sample.
 Yeah.

 ##### **Chrism** [[00:07:40](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=460)]
 Yeah.
 Yeah.
-I mean, there's only...
-Like if you have multiple things where you're relying on this valid thing, you can only do it...
+I mean, there's only..
+Like if you have multiple things where you're relying on this valid thing, you can only do it..
 You can only like perform that operation once.
 So you have to try.
 You have to try to extract that information.
-But...
+But..

 ##### **Geohot** [[00:07:53](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=473)]
 Yeah.
-I wouldn't...
+I wouldn't..
 Well, so is that even true?
 Can't you just put it in twice and give it two different sizes?

 ##### **Chrism** [[00:08:02](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=482)]
 Oh.
 Yeah.
-But then you'd have to pass it to the...
+But then you'd have to pass it to the..
 Yeah.
 You could do this.
 You could do this.
 You'd have to pass it to the thing twice.
-You'd have to pass it...
+You'd have to pass it..
 You'd have to like make it a two function.
 Like the function has to accept multiple parameters.

 ##### **Geohot** [[00:08:16](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=496)]
 Yeah.
 I mean, what you might want to do is you might want to, when you do the rewrite of the load, you might want to rewrite the define global as well to have the sizes.
 Yeah.
 I mean, you can keep the image D type.
 Just the idea is that you don't use it anywhere in the front.
 Yeah.
 Yeah, for sure.

 ##### **Chrism** [[00:08:35](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=515)]
 Yeah.
 Yeah.
 Okay.
 I mean, so that's an interesting idea.
-To pass multiple copies of the...
-Like every time you want like a special valid thing, then you pass another copy of the...
+To pass multiple copies of the..
+Like every time you want like a special valid thing, then you pass another copy of the..
 Of the buffer?

 ##### **Geohot** [[00:08:52](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=532)]
 Yeah.

 ##### **Geohot** [[00:08:52](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=532)]
 I mean, you could see if it ever happens.
 Yeah.
-But yeah, I mean, if you were to like put that type on the define global, then it would dedupe...
+But yeah, I mean, if you were to like put that type on the define global, then it would dedupe..
 Then it wouldn't dedupe the define globals.
-Then you can pass another copy of the buffer with a different...
+Then you can pass another copy of the buffer with a different..
 Okay.

 ##### **Chrism** [[00:09:10](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=550)]
 Yeah.
 Is that okay to do that late?
-With that...
+With that..
 There's no operations that have to happen on the define global before that step?

 ##### **Geohot** [[00:09:18](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=558)]
 No. I mean, you could rewrite the define global with the image type, right?

 ##### **Chrism** [[00:09:22](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=562)]
 Yeah.
 Yeah.
 No, I know.
-But I'm just worried about doing it so late in the...
+But I'm just worried about doing it so late in the..
 But I guess it's probably fine.

 ##### **Geohot** [[00:09:28](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=568)]
 Oh, that's fine.
-But yeah, no, if you then were to...
+But yeah, no, if you then were to..
 I understand.
 So basically what we're talking about here is you have two different loads that access it in two different ways, and we don't have a global like unique-ing mechanism for that.
 Yeah.
 Yeah.
 I mean, I would just see if you could just have it just rewrite it anyway, and then just pass it in twice.

 ##### **Chrism** [[00:09:48](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=588)]
 Yeah.
 Okay.
 That makes sense.
 Yeah.
 Yeah.
 I mean, probably the quote unquote proper way to do this is to have two different samplers.
-It doesn't...
+It doesn't..
 At the end of the day, when it goes into the op skew com, it's the same thing.
 So it doesn't really matter.

 ##### **Geohot** [[00:10:01](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=601)]
 Yeah.
-I mean, you can decide...
+I mean, you can decide..
 They'll still have the same arg number on the define global.
 They'll still both be like zero.
 So maybe you can actually make it have a different sampler, but just different sampler.
 Oh, okay.
 Okay.
-That's...
-Don't change...
+That's..
+Don't change..
 Oh, yeah.
 Don't change the arg number on the define global.
 The thing that'll make the define global not dedup is if they have different types.
 You'll get all this kind of a fray.

 ##### **Chrism** [[00:10:23](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=623)]
 Yeah.
 Yeah.
-No. The thing I was thinking was that you would pass...
+No. The thing I was thinking was that you would pass..
 Because you're just installing all of these in the constants, as constants.
 That's where the arguments go.
 So I was just like, oh, well, you just install another copy of it.
 Yeah.
 But yeah.

 ##### **Geohot** [[00:10:35](https://www.youtube.com/watch?v=MLaBoY1Hb9U&t=635)]
 It doesn't matter how you do it.
 Okay.
 Anything else?
 I think that's it.
 Yeah.
 Okay.
 That's it.
 Let's move onto the drivers.